 Cryptocurrency apps under this category are designed to collect and present important data, such as the cryptocurrencies’ prices, market cap,* circulating supply, and global ranking.
-You may treat these aggregators like a stock market ticker or an investment analytic tool, such as Investagrams.
+Treat these aggregators like a stock market ticker or an investment analytic tool, such as Investagrams.

-Using this app, you can see the movement of the currencies in real time, thus helping you create a wise investment decision.
-Here are some of the most popular data-based crypto apps.
+Using this app, you can see the movement of the currencies in real-time.
+Here are some of the most popular data-based crypto apps:

 CoinGecko is a Singapore-based company that presents data on digital currency prices, market capitalization, and 24-hour volume (which shows the total value of coins traded in the last 24 hours).
 Just like other leading aggregators, CoinGecko also tracks the trading of NFT assets.